All Products

 ) DISTRIBUTED BY HASH(xid);

-Create vector indexes for the float_feature and short_feature columns in the vector table.
+Create vector indexes on the float_feature and short_feature columns.

 ALTER TABLE vector ADD ANN INDEX idx_float_feature(float_feature);